A Lot or a Little?

 Parents Need to Know

-Parents need to know that there's nothing questionable to worry about in this book.
-There is typical disagreement between parents' rules and expectations and what kids want.
+Parents need to know that Julian Rodriguez, Episode One: Trash Crisis on Earth is the story of a space alien sent to Earth that features is typical disagreement between parents' rules and expectations and what kids want.

-Alexander Stadler has written a cool, funny, and fast-paced story that will especially appeal to reluctant readers and fans of other illustration-driven novels like the bestselling Diary of a Wimpy Kid series by Jeff Kinney.
+Author Alexander Stadler has written a cool, funny, and fast-paced story.
+It will especially appeal to reluctant readers and fans of other illustration-driven novels like the bestselling Diary of a Wimpy Kid series by Jeff Kinney.
 And like Kinney, Stadler does a great job appealing to basic kid feelings -- that school is torture and adults are out to thwart fun at every opportunity -- in a clever and entertaining way.

 At some point in time, every kid has felt like they were from another planet and just here to observe the weird social interactions among humans.
 And how strange it is that the parents Julian is "assigned" to live with don't understand his need for a steady diet of TV and junk food?
 Readers will wonder if Julian really is an alien or if he just wishes he were.
 Either way, referring to his parents as Maternal and Paternal Units and expounding on the value of cartoons is sure to get a couple of loud guffaws.
 Added to the clever dialogue and Julian's rants on favorite kid activities like teasing and standardized testing, are some pretty cool illustrations.
 The stilted style evokes feelings of "otherworldliness" and really make the book come alive.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.